thousandbrainsproject/tbp.monty/docs/contributing/documentation.md

 In our documentation sync tool there is a flag to check internal links, image references and hierarchy file references.
 This is a good way to ensure that all links are working correctly before submitting a PR.

-To check the links, [activate the conda environment](../how-to-use-monty/getting-started.md#miniconda), and then run the following command:
+To check the links, [activate the conda environment](../how-to-use-monty/getting-started.md#miniconda), and then run the following command from the `tbp.monty` directory:

 ```
 python -m tools.github_readme_sync.cli check docs